The Mary Towneley Loop

 30 minutes from the end.

 The last leg of the epic.
-The undulating descent back
+An undulating descent back

 Cowpe Lowe again.